-Figure 10: Dangerous Optimizations: Hardware Branch Predictions day, and the compilers were correspondingly less sophisticated.
-Therefore, at that time, a simple C-language field selector was used instead of any sort of rcu_dereference() or memory_order_consume operation.
-Not only was there no volatile cast, there also was nothing resembling smp_read_barrier_depends().
-The lack of smp_read_barrier_depends() is not too surprising, given that DYNIX/ptx did not run on DEC Alpha.
+1990s systems featured far slower CPUs and much less memory that is commonly provisioned today, and the compilers were correspondingly less sophisticated.
+Therefore, at that time, a simple C-language field selector was used instead of any sort of rcu_dereference() or memory_order consume operation.
+Not only was there no volatile cast, there also was nothing resembling smp read_barrier_depends().
+The lack of smp_read barrier_depends() is not too surprising, given that DYNIX/ptx did not run on DEC Alpha.

-This approach was nevertheless quite reliable because the use cases within the DYNIX/ptx kernel were straightforward, and provided little or no opportunity for optimizations that might break dependency chains.
+This approach was nevertheless quite reliable because the use cases within the DYNIX/ptx kernel were both few and straightforward, and provided little or no opportunity for optimizations that might break dependency chains.